Health International offers 3 plans:

 Once a membership has been finalised and cover has commenced no change is allowed, however at annual update / renewal a member may change plan without complications or waiting periods.

-In the case where a Member has an ongoing claim a change of plan will not be permitted until the claim has been finalised & closed.
+In the case where a Member has an ongoing claim a change of plan will not be permitted until the claim has been finalised and closed.

-Please Note: Should a Member upgrade from the Emerald Plan to either of the Diamond Plans the 12 month prior to conception waiting period for the Pregnancy & Childbirth benefit will still apply.
+Please Note: Should a Member upgrade from the Emerald Plan to the Diamond Plan the 12 month prior to conception waiting period for the Pregnancy and Childbirth benefit will still apply.

 YES, Health International members are encouraged to carry their cards on them at all times.
 Further, it is recommended that emergency numbers be saved in cell phones.
 Also important, is to advise family, friends and staff that you are on Health International and make them aware of the relevant Emergency Contact Numbers.